James P. Cox

-James Pitman or Pittman Cox (January 9, 1804 – March 28, 1866) was a tanner, farmer, sheriff and judge from Grant County, Wisconsin.
+James Pitman Cox (January 9, 1804 – March 28, 1866; middle name sometimes spelled Pittman) was a tanner, farmer, sheriff and judge from Grant County, Wisconsin.

 Background

 Cox was born in Philadelphia, Pennsylvania in 1802.
 He was orphaned at the age of eight, and was raised by a Quaker family.
 He received a rudimentary education, then was apprenticed to a tanner.
 Dissatisfied with tanning, in 1824 he migrated to Wisconsin Territory, settling in an area then part of Iowa County, but which would later become Grant County, and in 1832 was a second lieutenant in the Black Hawk War.
 He married Caroline Dawson, a native of Shawneetown, Illinois, with whom he would eventually have nine children; they finally settled on a farm in a settlement near Potosi in Grant County, where in April 1839 he filed a plat with an extensive plan for a city to be called Osceola, which never materialized.
 A ferry landing was established at Osceola, and Cox and his partner Justus Parsons were granted authority to run a ferry to cross the Grant River and then the Mississippi River to a place called Parsons Landing in what would soon be declared Iowa Territory, which ferry would run for some years to come.